mldkyt/mldkytsDiscordMaid/README.md

 - `/chatpoints` gets the amount of ChatPoints
 - `/catpoints` gets the amount of CatPoints
 - Updates status every 10 minute
+- Every day sends an activity report to a general channel
+- Every year sends a new year message to a general channel

 ## Set up
 1. Clone